In this studio session In this session, you will try to verify the equation

 sure you show your work and inserted and properly labeled relevant tables

-- Add a reflection at the end of your report in a short essay format.
+- Add a summary reflection at the end of your report in a short essay format.

 Save your Word document (your name_lab8.docx), go to Canvas, Assignments, Lab